himanshu-thakur-7/himanshu-thakur-7/README.md

 ![banner](https://miro.medium.com/v2/resize:fit:1400/format:webp/0*cD5t5SJGwFgkfQF5.jpg)

-# Hello , I am Himanshu 🤓.
+<i> Hello , I am Himanshu 🤓.
 I like spending my weekends sipping coffee and typing some code.
 Checkout what I have been upto lately.
 Ps.
 I am always upto something 😌.
 When I am not building , you can find me on chess.com @Fabulous51.
-Cheers 🍻
+Cheers 🍻 </i>

 <!--
 **himanshu-thakur-7/himanshu-thakur-7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.